-- 5.2 The Council will issue consultation notifications in accordance with the approved Statement of Community Involvement (SCI) and the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
-This will include email/letter notifications to statutory bodies including Essex County Council, local Parish and Town Councils and Government bodies and all organisations/individuals on the Local Plan consultation mailing list. - 5.3 A public notice will be placed in the local press, publishing a statement of representations advising where and when comments may be made and alerting people to the consultation through their council webpages. - 5.4 Copies of the SPD and relevant consultation material will be distributed to local Libraries, Parish Councils and placed in the City Council's Civic Centre.
+- 5.2 The Council will issue consultation notifications in accordance with the approved Statement of Community Involvement (SCI) and the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) when this can be done safely and responsibly, in line with Government guidance on Covd-19.
+When the consultation can safely commence, it will include email/letter notifications to statutory bodies including Essex County Council, local Parish and Town Councils and Government bodies and all organisations/individuals on the Local Plan consultation mailing list. - 5.3 A public notice will be placed in the local press, publishing a statement of representations advising where and when comments may be made and alerting people to the consultation through their council webpages. - 5.4 Subject to Government guidance allowing it and deposit locations being open, copies of the SPD and relevant consultation material will be distributed to local Libraries, Parish Councils and placed in the City Council's Civic Centre.
 A Parish Council and Developer Forum is also proposed during the consultation period. - 5.5 The consultation is intended to be a joint consultation for this SPD and the Making Places SPD.
-The Council is preparing another Local Plan Newsletter which will include details of these consultations.
+The Council is preparing another Local Plan Newsletter which will include reference to these future consultations. - Amendments Post Chelmsford Policy Board - 6 Following discussions at the Chelmsford Policy Board meeting on the 5th March 2020 - and consultation with officers, the following revisions (excluding typographical corrections) have been made to the SPD: - the expectation that affordable housing is provided on-site has been strengthened in paragraphs 5.36 and 5.37; - further clarification on the calculation of a commuted sum in lieu of on-site affordable housing where vacant building credit also applies, is provided in paragraph 5.44; - clarification on the affordable housing requirements relating to previously developed land in the Green Belt is provided in paragraph 5.58; - clarification on the application of parish-wide rural housing need survey information is provided in an amendment to paragraph 5.70; and - information on conditional performance bonds relating to the management of open space has been added to paragraph 8.31.